atbrice/Getting-and-Cleaning-Data-Course-Project/README.md

 3. Run 'run_analysis.R' (from this repository) in R Studio

 # Output
-The 'run_analysis.R' script will produce two output items:
+The 'run_analysis.R' script will produce three output items:

 1. A data frame in R Studio called 'combinedMeanStd'
 2. A data frame in R Studio called 'ActSubMeans'